Thunder2103/Algorithms-Visualiser/README.md

 2. Intialise a variable called high that is equal to the length of the array minus one
 3. While low is less than or equal to high
 4. Initialise a varible called mid and set it to, (low + high) // 2
-5. If the value at index mid is equal to the target, return True
+5. If the value at index mid is equal to the target, return 1
 6. If the value at index mid is greater than the target, set low to mid plus one
 7. If the value at index mid is less than the target, set high to mid minus one
 8. Repeat steps 3 - 7 until low is greater than high
-9. If the loop terminates, return False
+9. If the loop terminates, return 0

 Time complexity: O(log n)<br>
 Space Complexity: O(1)